 The manna was the food that the Israelites ate for 40 years in the wilderness (Deuteronomy 8:3; Nehemiah 9:15; Psalms 78:23–25; 105:40; John 6:31).
 It was a miracle and not a natural phenomena.

-Some modern Bible skeptics claim that the “manna” (Ex.
-16:15) was merely the result of a secretion of various plant lice.
-Examining this so-called “manna” in 1927, F. S. Bodenheimer, of the Hebrew University of Jerusalem, discovered that different plant lice, cicadas, and scale insects feed on the tamarisk trees of the Sinai wilderness and expel their excess carbohydrates in the form of honeydew droplets.
+Some modern Bible skeptics claim that the “manna” (Exodus 16:15) was merely the result of a secretion of various plant lice.
+Examining this in 1927, F. S. Bodenheimer, of the Hebrew University of Jerusalem, discovered that different plant lice, cicadas, and scale insects feed on the tamarisk trees of the Sinai wilderness and expel their excess carbohydrates in the form of honeydew droplets.
 This latter material evaporated into elements that look like hoar frost.
 This is supposed to be the “manna” that Josephus (Antiquities iii.
-1. 6) stated that was still existed in Sinai at his time.
+1. 6) stated that still existed in Sinai at his time.

-It is essential to know that the tamarisk “manna” is found in nature in Sinai only during June and July.
+It is essential to know that the tamarisk is found in nature in Sinai only during June and July.
 And the amount of this plant is very limited in quantity and could not in any way have fed the multitudes who were over 2 million, whereas God rained His heavenly manna on a whole nation for about 40 years.

 In His service,